chemerisuk/better-placeholder-polyfill/README.md

     bower install better-placeholder-polyfill

-This will clone the latest version of the better-dateinput-polyfill into the `bower_components` directory at the root of your project.
+This will clone the latest version of the better-placeholder-polyfill into the `bower_components` directory at the root of your project.

 Then append the following script on your page: